 One thing that needs to be cleared up is that paler isn’t always better.
 In fact, colour has no correlation with quality and the variation in colour comes from a number of contributing factors, the main one being the grape variety and the maceration process.
-If you were once stung by the vivid pink-hued rosé of the zinfandel boom, it’s time to stick your head above the parapet and experiment once again with more colourful rosés.
+If you were once stung by the vivid pink-hued rosé of the zinfandel boom, it’s time to stick your head above the parapet and experiment once again with different style rosés.
 There’s a whole world of flavours to discover in varied rosé wines and colour shouldn’t hold you back.

 Chateau d'Esclans Rock Angel